Lexington Avenue/59th Street station: 1920s to 1960s

 The IRT station originally served local trains only.
 In Fiscal Year 1930, a crossunder under the local tracks was opened, connecting the southbound and northbound platforms.
 This passageway was funded by Bloomingdale's and was dedicated on November 11, 1930.
-The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12, 1940.
+A new entrance from the Lexington Avenue/59th Street station to Bloomingdale's flagship store was also built in late 1930 as part of an expansion of the store.